TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-10-18-5-commands-from-easy-ci-that-makes-your-ci-stronger.md

 }
 ```

-If there is 3 and more commented lines in a row, it will let you know.
+If there are 3 and more commented lines in a row, it will let you know.

 ### How to Use it?